Stephen-Gates/chatbot/docs/questions.md

 <!--
 1. Does application *Dynamics 365* process sensitive data?
-    - Returns a count of data objects classified as sensitive that are processed (CRUD) by the application.
+    - Returns a count of data objects classified as sensitive that are processed (CRUD/) by the application.
     - Returns a Factsheet card for the data objects classified as sensitive that are processed by the application.
 Factsheet cards are returned ordered by data classification and then alphabetically.
 1. Which applications are end-of-life this financial year?
     - Returns a count of applications that have an end&#8209;of&#8209;life lifecycle status within the financial year.
 Factsheet cards are returned ordered by the end&#8209;of&#8209;life lifecycle status date.